Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Interested in having someone else handle the organisation and driving while visiting the wineries of Mudgee?
 There are multiple tour operators in Mudgee that offer both private and shared group tours of local cellar doors.

-In the Mudgee Region tourism brochure, a number of the tour operators are marked as pet-friendly.
+In the Mudgee Region tourism magazine, a number of the tour operators are marked as pet-friendly.
 Contact individual tour operators to find out their rules for bringing along pet dogs, including whether they are permitted on just private or also on shared group tours.

 Dog-Friendly Sightseeing in Mudgee